bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Allow attachment/media pages to be tracked

 = 1.5.2 =
 * Fixed an issue where Facebook stats were not collected for some websites in languages other than English
 * Fixed an issue where a Facebook count of one was reported as zero